GauravJain98/gauravjain98.github.io/_posts/2020-07-24-what-is-ci-cd-simple-set-up.md

 <i>Having some idea of docker images would be helpful</i>

 # Why do we need a CI/CD?
 <a target="_blank" href="https://codefresh.io/continuous-deployment/engineers-struggle-with-ci-cd-automation-to-deploy-more-often/"><img style="display: block; margin-left: auto; margin-right: auto; width: 80%;" src="/assets/what-is-ci-cd-simple-set-up/why-ci-cd.jpeg"></a>

 This survey shows that lack of automation is what prevents us from adding new features and speed to market.

-As a Software developer, we can easily right multiple features fast.
+As a Software developer, we can easily write multiple features fast.
 But we can not guaranty that our code works perfectly especially when we working in a team it could be that someone's code breaks our code.

 The solution is having a pipeline that will check if everything in your code works without anything breaking.
 If everything works then deploy the code to production.

+If we break it down to the basics it just a program which we configure using a configuration file and then a function in on the CI/CD server will take your code as input and do the steps that are configured in your configuration file.

+So, putting it in simple words, CI/CD is a powerful tool as it makes sure that bad code does not get merged into production and we help us to know the status of that particular code.

 # What is a CI/CD?
 CI/CD has 2 parts
  - CI - Continuous Integration
  - CD - Continuous Deployment / Continuous Delivery

 ## Continuous Integration
 In this stage, your code is merged and integrated.
 This can be done multiple times a day depending on your team's velocity.

 This is done using your version control services [gitlab](https://gitlab.com), [github](https://github.com) and more

 ## Continuous Deployment / Continuous Delivery
 Here the pipeline does the major magic

 ### Build
 This mostly just checks if there are syntax errors or any simple errors.
 This step is also known as a sanity check stage.